EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 * Re-coded the redirect function for non-ajax forms, so that it properly utilizes `wp_redirect()` instead of a .js injection after submission.
 * Added new constant `YIKES_MAILCHIMP_NULL_DEBUG` to debug 'null' API response from MailChimp API (see <a href="https://yikesplugins.com/support/knowledge-base/i-received-the-following-error-we-received-an-unexpected-error-null/" target="_blank">https://yikesplugins.com/support/knowledge-base/i-received-the-following-error-we-received-an-unexpected-error-null/</a>).

-= Easy Forms for MailChimp 6.0.3.1 - November 2nd, 2015 =
+= 6.0.3.1 - November 2nd, 2015 =

-* Repair issue where multiple MailChimp AJAX forms on same page was only submitting last displayed form.
+* Repair issue where multiple AJAX forms on same page was only submitting last displayed form.
-* Parsed `[yikes-mailchimp-subscriber-count]`, to display the number of subscribers in the associated MailChimp list on the manage forms page for form descriptions.
+* Parsed `[yikes-mailchimp-subscriber-count]`, to display the number of subscribers in the associated list on the manage forms page for form descriptions.
-* When 'Hide Label' and 'Hide Field' are both checked, ensure that the associated MailChimp form field is hidden.
+* When 'Hide Label' and 'Hide Field' are both checked, ensure that the associated form field is hidden.
 * Confirmed error messages via the MailChimp API are working as intended for both AJAX/standard opt-in forms.
 * Fixed issue/spacing of the secondary 'Update Form' button on the edit forms page.

-= Easy Forms for MailChimp 6.0.3 - October 29th, 2015 =
+= 6.0.3 - October 29th, 2015 =

 * Add filter to allow altering field descriptions. `yikes_mailchimp_frontend_content`
 * Resolve error thrown when no default is set for checkbox inerest groups.
 * Alter old knowledge base URLs to new KB URL.
-* Confirm each MailChimp form field type 'Hide Field' works as expected.
+* Confirm each form field type 'Hide Field' works as expected.
 * Added a bit of spacing between checkbox/radio button default options.
 * Added new class `yikes-mailchimp-form-class` to allow for additional classes to be added to the `<form>` element.
-* Implemented a fix for required MailChimp interest group checkbox type. (ajax = js validation/non-ajax = php).
+* Implemented a fix for required interest group checkbox type. (ajax = js validation/non-ajax = php).
 * Appended form IDs to input field ID parameter.
 The new form IDs now prepended with yikes-mc-form-#- -- eg: Old: id="EMAIL", New: id="yikes-mc-form-1-EMAIL".
 * Add a "Save Form" button to the left of the new "Clear Form Fields" on the Form builder. (better UX)
 * Integrate with Visual Composer plugin.
 * Ability to add a class to the form tag.
 Appropriate filter is `yikes-mailchimp-form-class` for `<form>` element, and `yikes-mailchimp-form-container-class` for parent `<section>` container.
 * Fix Site Origin Page builder issues saving the widget form IDs.

-= Easy Forms for MailChimp 6.0.2.4 - October 17th, 2015 =
+= 6.0.2.4 - October 17th, 2015 =

 * Fixed error thrown for some users on edit forms page 'save'.
 * Added new shortcode: `[yikes-mailchimp-subscriber-count list="#"]` to display the number of subscribers to a specified list (use: `[yikes-mailchimp-subscriber-count form="form_id"]` (preferred) or `[yikes-mailchimp-subscriber-count list="mc_list_id"]`)